ibm-mas/gitops/docs/configtoinstances.md

 Mapping Config to MAS Deployments
 ===============================================================================

-A combination of [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) and the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) are used by MAS GitOps to generate a tree of ArgoCD Applications that install and manage MAS instances in {{ target_clusters() }} based on the configuration files in the {{ config_repo() }}.
+A combination of [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) and the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) is used by MAS GitOps to generate a tree of ArgoCD Applications that install and manage MAS instances in {{ target_clusters() }} based on the configuration files in the {{ config_repo() }}.

 The tree of Applications and Application Sets looks like this: